 - What can we learn from people’s experiences and best practice in other parts of the country?

 An inquiry is only as good as the evidence it receives.
 This is why we want people across the city to get involved.
 We would welcome a written statement of your views and experience on any of the above points, along with any other comments you might have on the subject.
 We will collect all the written submissions and use these as evidence to support our work.
 We may ask representatives of resident or community groups to give verbal evidence at a meeting of the committee.

 We hope that you will use this opportunity to get involved in what we believe will be an influential piece of work.

 If you would like any further information about this Scrutiny Inquiry or how to submit written evidence, please email firstname.lastname@example.org

 The Inquiry group asks that written submissions are in Microsoft Word format wherever possible and are no longer than four pages.
 Please include contact details of the person or organisation submitting the evidence.

-The deadline for written submissions is Friday 31 May 2019.
+The deadline for written submissions was Friday 19 February 2021.